 “Qualifying food, drugs, and medical appliances” include

-“Vehicles” include motor vehicles, ATVs, watercraft, aircraft, trailers, and mobile homes.
+“Items required to be titled or registered” include motor vehicles, ATVs, watercraft, aircraft, trailers, and mobile homes.
 See the STS‑76, Illinois Aircraft/Watercraft and Vehicle Tax Information Guide, for complete definitions and tax applications.

 “General merchandise” includes sales of most tangible personal property including sales of

 Use the Tax Rate Database to look up location specific tax rates.
 Depending upon the location of the sale, the actual sales tax rate may be higher than the fundamental rate because of home rule, non-home rule, water commission, mass transit, park district, county public safety, public facilities or transportation, and county school facility tax.

 Motor fuel distributors must collect “prepaid sales tax” on the motor fuel sold for resale to a retailer who is not an Illinois licensed motor fuel distributor or supplier of diesel and dieselhol.
 The retailer prepays the sales tax to the motor fuel distributor and then claims a credit for the prepaid tax when the sales tax return is filed.
 Click here for Prepaid Sales Tax Rates.